Youda008/OpenRGB-cppSDK/README.md

 cd build-release
 cmake -G "Visual Studio 16 2019" -DCMAKE_BUILD_TYPE=Release ../
 ```
-Open the solution in Visual Studio and build.
+Then open the resulting solution in Visual Studio and build it.

 ### Linux
 ```